sub256/JupVanity/README.md

 ```

 Once an address has been found, a file named jupvanity.txt will be created in the same folder as the application.
+This file contains the generated address and passphrase required to access it.
 If this file already exists, results will be appended.

+If you've found this application useful, tips can be sent to - JUP-GG8Y-7CAS-4G9A-77777

+Thank you to the original author who was kind enough to share the source and make this possible - NXT: 1102622531